brendatreto/bikesharing/README.md

 ### Summary
 These visualizations are a great way to make informed decisions to replicate the business model elsewhere.
 For example, we can see that the top starting locations are close to touristic sites which can provide useful insights as to where to place stations in different cities.
-The breakdown by gender is also useful since we can expect similar behaviours in other places.
+The breakdown by gender is also useful since we can expect similar behaviors in other places.

 #### Future analysis
-To provide a deeper analysis of the information and facilitate the decision making process it would be useful to:
+To provide a deeper analysis of the information and facilitate the decision-making process it would be useful to:
 - Compare users by gender and time of trips.
 This can indicate security concerns for some passengers and knowing this can improve the service provided.
 - It would also be useful to repeat the process with information from different months.